-Enter each partner's distributive share of the Insure Montana small business health insurance credit.
-If the credit passes through a multi-tiered partnership, identify on this line the FEIN of the business that the credit originated from.
+Enter each shareholder's pro rata share of the Insure Montana small business health insurance credit.
+If the credit passes through a multi-tiered entity, identify on this line the FEIN of the business that the credit originated from.

 Line 1a